-To create, import, export, and remove buckets, we use Resen.
+Use Resen to create and remove buckets.
 Buckets are portable, system independent environments where code can be developed and run.
 Buckets can be shared between Windows, Linux, and macos systems and all analysis within the bucket will be run exactly the same.
 Resen buckets come preinstalled with a variety of common geospace software that can be used immediately in analysis.